awsdocs/aws-codebuild-user-guide/doc_source/run-build-console.md

    Here you can change settings for this build only\.
 The settings in this section are optional\.

+   Under **Build configuration**, you can select to run this build as a single build, or a batch build\.
+**Single build**
+Choose this to perform a single build\.
+**Batch build**
+Choose this to perform a batch build\.

+   Under **Batch configuration**, you set the batch build configuration overrides for this build\.
+**Note**
+This section is only displayed when **Batch build** is selected in **Build configuration**\.
+**Service role**
+Provides the service role for batch builds\.
+Choose one of the following:
+   + If you do not have a batch service role, choose **New service role**\.
+In **Service role**, enter a name for the new role\.
+   + If you have a batch service role, choose **Existing service role**\.
+In **Service role**, choose the service role\.
+To change whether CodeBuild can modify the batch service role you use for this build, select or clear **Allow AWS CodeBuild to modify this service role so it can be used with this build project**\.
+If you clear it, you must use a service role with CodeBuild permissions attached to it\.
+For more information, see [Add CodeBuild access permissions to an IAM group or IAM user](setting-up.md#setting-up-service-permissions-group) and [Create a CodeBuild service role](setting-up.md#setting-up-service-role)\.
+Batch builds introduce a new security role in the batch configuration\.
+This new role is required as CodeBuild must be able to call the `StartBuild`, `StopBuild`, and `RetryBuild` actions on your behalf to run builds as part of a batch\.
+Customers should use a new role, and not the same role they use in their build, for two reasons:
+   + Giving the build role `StartBuild`, `StopBuild`, and `RetryBuild` permissions would allow a single build to start more builds via the buildspec\.
+   + CodeBuild batch builds provide restrictions that restrict the number of builds and compute types that can be used for the builds in the batch\.
+If the build role has these permissions, it is possible the builds themselves could bypass these restrictions\.
+**Allowed compute type\(s\) for batch**
+Select the compute types allowed for the batch\.
+Select all that apply\.
+**Maximum builds allowed in batch**
+Enter the maximum number of builds allowed in the batch\.
+If a batch exceeds this limit, the batch will fail\.
+**Batch timeout**
+Enter the maximum amount of time for the batch build to complete\.
+**Combine artifacts**
+Select **Combine all artifacts from batch into a single location** to have all of the artifacts from the batch combined into a single location\.

    Under **Source**, you can:
    + Choose **Add source** to add a secondary source\.
    + Choose **Remove source** to remove a secondary source\.